quchangle1/ReCODE/README.md

 ## Implementation Details
 We use the Euler ODE solver from the [torchdiffeq](https://github.com/rtqichen/torchdiffeq) package.
 The Encoder, $f_\text{ODE}$, and Decoder of ReCODE are constructed using two-layer MLPs with hidden size set to $64$.
 To ensure a fair comparison, we set the embedding size of all methods to $32$ and use a batch size of $512$.
 The Adam optimizer is employed to train all models, and we carefully tune the learning rate among {1e-3, 5e-4,1e-4,5e-5,1e-5}, as well as the weight decay among {1e-5, 1e-6, 1e-7}.
 For sequential-based methods, we set the maximum length of historical interactions to $20$.

+## Reference

+Our implementations and experiments are conducted based on [ReChorus](https://github.com/THUwangcy/ReChorus), which is a popular recommender systems evaluation framework.